johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 The classification scheme is structured as a hierarchical tree that follows the structure: component/direction/type/layer/sub-type/sub-sub-type/.../metric.
 The elements of the tree are defined as follows:

 - Component: Specifies where in the device the discards are accounted.
 It can be:
-  - interface: Discards of traffic to or from a specific network interface.
+  - interface: discards of traffic to or from a specific network interface.
-  - device: Discards of traffic transiting the device.
+  - device: discards of traffic transiting the device.
-  - control-plane: Discards of traffic to or from the device's control plane.
+  - control-plane: discards of traffic to or from the device's control plane.
-  - flow: Discards of traffic associated with a specific traffic flow.
+  - flow: discards of traffic associated with a specific traffic flow.

 - Direction:
   - ingress: counters for incoming packets or frames.
   - egress: counters for outgoing packets or frames.

 - Type:
-  - traffic: Counters for successfully received or transmitted packets or frames.
+  - traffic: counters for successfully received or transmitted packets or frames.
-  - discards: Counters for packets or frames that were dropped.
+  - discards: counters for packets or frames that were dropped.

 - Layer:
   - l2: Layer 2 discards, such as frames with CRC errors.